Transfer Work Packages – oGPs

 - Digital support of integrated care services.

-The OptiMedis population-based integrated care model is based on the Triple-Aim approach (Berwick, Nolan, Whittington 2008) and pursues three aims simultaneously:
+Work Package 7, implementing oGP3, the OptiMedis Model Population-based integrated care is based on the Triple-Aim approach (Berwick, Nolan, Whittington 2008) and pursues three aims simultaneously:

 - Improving the patient experience of care (including quality and satisfaction),